The behavior of the maximal degree of the Khovanov homology under twisting: The main theorem and its proof

 \section{The main theorem and its proof}

-In this section, we show our main theorem (Theorem~$\ref{mainthm}$).
+In this section, we prove our main theorem (Theorem~$\ref{mainthm}$).
 To prove this theorem, we first compute the maximal degree of the Jones polynomial and prove that it is proportional to the number $n$ of twists if $n$ is sufficiently large (Lemma~$\ref{lem1}$).
-From this fact, we can relate the Khovanov homology with the number of twists since the Jones polynomial is the graded Euler characteristic of the Khovanov homology.
+Since the Jones polynomial is the graded Euler characteristic of the Khovanov homology, we obtain corresponding bounds on the gradings in which it is supported.

 Let $L_{0}$ be an oriented link and $D_{0}$ be a diagram of $L_{0}$.
-Let $C$ be a disk as in Figure~$\ref{L_{n}}$ and $D_{n}$ be the diagram obtained from $D_{0}$ by adding $n$ half twists at $C$ as in Figure~$\ref{L_{n}}$.
+Let $C$ be a disk as in Figure~$\ref{L_n}$ and $D_{n}$ be the diagram obtained from $D_{0}$ by adding $n$ half twists at $C$ as in Figure~$\ref{L_n}$.
 The diagram $D_{n}$ is a diagram of $t_{n/2}(L_{0};C)$.
 Put $L_{n}:=t_{n/2}(L_{0};C)$.

 To prove Theorem~$\ref{mainthm}$, we use the following lemma. \begin{lem} There is a positive integer $N$ such that for any $n\geq N$